Why Serbia?

 Standard 40-Hour Work Week

-Regulated working hours with overtime pay and strong legal worker protections.
+Regulated hours with mandatory overtime pay and strong statutory labour protections.

 🏥